lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

 the graphical interface (see :ref:`Python Scripts in Cgt`).

-Aside for this requirement, the python script can contain anything valid in |Python|, so don't hesitate to use any package or extention.
+Aside for this requirement, the python script can contain anything valid in |Python|, so don't hesitate to use any package or extension.

 Small example of Python/Stratus script: ::